Therapeutic Recreation Technician Course

 Hands on experience (Amy)

 Online Option:The online course runs in conjunction with the live course.
-The class begins on August 1, 2018 and ends October 25, 2018).
+The class begins on November 12.
 The online class runs concurrently with the live course.
 You will be issued online lectures weekly that you will need to complete along with assignments that are due prior to the next weeks class period.
 You will need to allocate 9 hours of class work (lectures and assignments) each week as is the same amount of time spent in the class.
-There are 2 mandatory class days for hands on experience that is held in Salt Lake City on the first and last day of class: Wednesday, August 1st and Thursday, October 25th from 9 am-6pm.
+There is 1 mandatory class day for hands on experience that is held in Salt Lake City on the last day of class: January 28 from 9 am-6pm.
 You will need to have the minimum system requirements and stable internet connection to view the lectures and videos online.
 Homework is submitted via email or fax.

 Is on line learning a good option for you: Convenient?
 Yes, but online learning is not for everyone.
 It is rigorous and requires a clear commitment.
 To succeed in such an environment you need to be an independent learner, well organized, disciplined, and constantly on-task.